pylipp/financeager/README.md

 ### Backwards compatibility

+- `v1.4.6` is the last version to support Python 3.9
 - `v1.3.10` is the last version to support Python 3.8
 - `v1.2.1` is the last version to support Python 3.7
 - `v1.0.3` is the last version to support Python 3.6